hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 ["AI" art has developed in a rapid cycle of iteration between new technologies, and artists experimenting with those technologies](https://aaronhertzmann.com/2021/03/11/lifecycle.html).

-For the first period of the neural "AI" Art wave (2012-2021), most "AI" artists needed some technical skill to find, download, run, and modify the latest experimental machine learning code shared by research labs.
+For the first period of the neural "AI" art wave (2012-2021), most "AI" artists needed some technical skill to find, download, run, and modify the latest experimental machine learning code shared by research labs.
 Much of the best "AI" art came from artists building their own training datasets (e.g., Helena Sarin, Scott Eaton, Sofia Crespo) and/or directly modifying their models.
 Even ["AI" artworks with a message](https://kcimc.medium.com/working-with-faces-e63a86391a93) were still very experimental.

 When people (like art critic Ben Davis) accuse "AI" art of being focused on novelty, I say: of course it is.
 The dominant aesthetic of _any_ new art-making technology is novelty.
 The only way you figure out a new technology is by experimentation.
 And it's exciting to be there at the beginning, to know that something big is happening, even if you don't know what.